Why Listing Early in the Week Helps Sellers

 What “listing early in the week” actually means

 When sellers hear this advice, they sometimes picture uploading photos on Monday morning and hoping for the best.
-That’s not the point.
+However, that’s not the point.

 • You go live on the MLS Monday–Wednesday